Drug shows promise against vision-robbing disease in seniors

+Age-related macular degeneration, or AMD, is the leading cause of vision loss among seniors, gradually eroding crucial central vision.
+The experimental drug, lampalizumab, aims to slow the destruction of light-sensing cells in the retina.

-WASHINGTON (AP) — An experimental drug is showing promise against an untreatable eye disease that blinds older adults — and intriguingly, it seems to work in patients who carry a particular gene flaw that fuels the damage to their vision.
+WASHINGTON — An experimental drug is showing promise against an untreatable eye disease that blinds older adults — and intriguingly, it seems to work in patients who carry a particular gene flaw that fuels the damage to their vision.

 Age-related macular degeneration, or AMD, is the leading cause of vision loss among seniors, gradually eroding crucial central vision.
 There are different forms but more than 5 million people worldwide, and a million in the U.S., have an advanced type of so-called “dry” macular degeneration that has no treatment.
 First patients may notice blurriness when they look straight ahead.
 Eventually many develop blank spots, becoming legally blind.